-- D8.4.2 The Processing Facility shall use validated methods for preparation of cellular therapy products for administration.
-D8.4.3 Cord blood units that have not been red cell reduced prior to cryopreservation shall be - D8.4.4 Cord blood units that have been red cell reduced prior to cryopreservation should be washed prior to administration.
+- D8.4.2 The Processing Facility shall use validated methods for preparation of cellular therapy products for administration. - D8.4.3 Cord blood units that have not been red cell reduced prior to cryopreservation shall be washed prior to administration. - D8.4.4 Cord blood units that have been red cell reduced prior to cryopreservation should be diluted or washed prior to administration.